Esetobore/My-Resume/README.md

-My Resume is a window into my skill set and various achievemnet.
-It shows my credentials in a smooth reposonsive and visually pleasing
+My Resume is a window into my skill set and various achievement.
+It shows my credentials in a smooth, reposonsive and visually pleasing form.

 ## The Features include
 * An animated splash actvity that welcomes all users to the app.
 * A home page which provides navigation to various parts of the app that tell more about me.
-* **About Page** here all my necessary details can been found from work experience to certificates and awards
+* **About Page** here all my necessary details can been found from work experience to certificates and awards.
 * **Projects Page** as in the name it shows the user all existing projects ive workede on or currently working on.
+* **Dark Mode** Application supports both a dark and light ui design aesthetic.

 <p align="center">
 	The Design concept for the app originated from a UI	design on Dribble.